Mad honey Intoxication and remedy

 There is no such test that reveals the level of Grayanotoxin present in the body, and it also doesn’t have a lab for testing grayanotoxin intoxication, but; it can be diagnosed with the help of a history of intoxication and symptoms.
 As soon as the symptoms start showing up, the patient should be given saline infusion and atropine.
 This has helped in many cases, to reduce intoxication.

 As intoxication also results in heart block, in a few cases, a temporary transvenous pacemaker was required.
 Also, in some cases, if saline infusion and atropine aren’t enough, then Advanced Cardiac Life Support (ACLS) bradyarrhythmia protocols are required; dopamine infusion and transvenous pacing are suggested.
-However, as per the reports, intravenous saline infusion or after normal saline infusion with atropine sulfate has cured many patients.
-Thus, there should be constant supportive care with electrocardiographic monitoring.
-The complete recovery may take 6 to 24 days.

-The expiry date of mad honey:
+The expiry date of Mad Honey:

 Archaeologists have found out that 3000-year-old pure honey in the Egyptian pyramid is still edible, which means that the pure mad honey has no expiry date.
 However, the hallucinogenic property differs according to time.
 It is at a peak at the time of harvest, and the hallucinogenic property decreases over time.
-However, the medicinal values don’t decrease by the time; it remains the same.
-The color of the honey changes gradually into dark black as time passes.
-People store it for 1 to 5 years and consume it.
-As the honey we ship at your door is the purest version, it carries no expiry dates.